nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 }
 ```

-This will produce the same output as the previous example.
+The code snippet above will produce the same output as the previous example.

 What's interesting here is that, if we try to use the `for...of` syntax directly on the object `medallists` (without `Object.entries`), we get the following error: